ISEN-2020/notification-service/README.md

 ## Generate report for the test
-You need to download the code on your computer. (git clone or juste dl the zip file) After you need to open a terminal and change the directory to go to the folder name notification-service (if you haven't change the name).
+You need to download the code on your computer. (git clone or juste dl the zip file)

+After you need to open a terminal and change the directory to go to the folder name notification-service (if you haven't change the name)

-Once you are on the folder you need this command line `mvn clean install` After you need to generate report with jacoco with `mvn jacoco:report` And finally you will the generate file name index.html on the following path : target/site/jacoco/index.html Of course you need to install maven plugin.
+Once you are on the folder you need this command line `mvn clean install`

+After you need to generate report with jacoco with `mvn jacoco:report`

+And finally you will the generate file name index.html on the following path : target/site/jacoco/index.html

+Of course you need to install maven plugin.
 You can find tutorials on the web